jjno91/jenkinsfiles/README.md

 The Jenkinsfiles in this repository use a Kubernetes cluster as the build agent, but the agent can be reconfigured to another target without affecting most other features.

 ## Usage
 These Jenkinsfiles are designed to be usable as-is.
-In most cases all you need to do is copy the to your repository and remove the dot prefix leaving the name `Jenkinsfile` and Jenkins pipeline based jobs will automatically pick up the file as your job configuration.
+In most cases all you need to do is copy the desired Jenkinsfile to your repository and remove the dot prefix leaving the name `Jenkinsfile` and Jenkins pipeline based jobs will automatically pick up the file as your job configuration.

 https://jenkins.io/doc/book/pipeline/